Heeding Putin, Russian Duma backs ban on same-sex adoptions

 He has rejected U.S. and European criticism of a ban on spreading gay "propaganda" among minors that the Duma passed earlier this month that gay rights activists fear has fuelled attacks on homosexuals.

-Germany has also condemned the gay "propaganda" ban and German Foreign Minister Guido Westerwelle, who is gay, said after its passage that attempts to stigmatize same-sex relationships had no place in a democracy.
+Germany has also condemned the gay "propaganda" ban and German Foreign Minister Guido Westerwelle, who is gay, said after its passage that attempts to stigmatise same-sex relationships had no place in a democracy.

 "WAVE OF HOMOPHOBIA"

-Putin says Russia does not discriminate against gays, but he has criticized them for not adding to Russia's population, which has declined sharply since the Soviet Union's collapse in 1991.
+Putin says Russia does not discriminate against gays, but he has criticised them for not adding to Russia's population, which has declined sharply since the Soviet Union's collapse in 1991.

 The same-sex adoption ban was rushed through parliament after Putin said in late April that a new French law allowing same-sex marriage went against traditional Russian values.